Boston Licensing Board reviewing Sons of Boston liquor license in wake of former Marine’s killing - The Boston Globe

-A second city agency is reviewing Sons of Boston’s operating licenses in the wake of the fatal stabbing of a former Marine allegedly by one of the bar’s bouncers who changed his clothing inside the nightclub after the fatal stabbing, records show.
+A second city agency is reviewing Sons of Boston’s operating licenses after one of the bar’s bouncers allegedly fatally stabbed a former Marine, records show.

-The Boston Licensing Board, the three-member public panel overseeing alcohol licenses in the city, notified owners of the Union Street bar to appear next Tuesday so they can respond to Boston police allegations they violated licensing rules during the March 19th killing of Daniel Martinez.
+The Boston Licensing Board, the three-member public panel overseeing alcohol licenses in the city, notified owners of the Union Street bar to appear Tuesday so they can respond to Boston police allegations they violated licensing rules during the March 19 killing of Daniel Martinez.

-The Licensing Board’s scrutiny could force the Sons of Boston to stop selling alcohol and it comes after the Mayor’s Office of Consumer Affairs and Licensing (MOCAL) suspended its entertainment license last week for an indefinite period, a separate disciplinary action.
+The board’s scrutiny could force Sons of Boston to stop selling alcohol.
+It comes after the Mayor’s Office of Consumer Affairs and Licensing (MOCAL) suspended the bar’s entertainment license last week for an indefinite period, a separate disciplinary action.

 Advertisement

-Daniel Green, the executive secretary of the Boston Licensing Board, said Wednesday they had to notify the owners, Causeway Union LLC, electronically because the Government Center bar was closed when staffers arrived to deliver the notice in hand.
+Daniel Green, executive secretary of the Boston Licensing Board, said Wednesday the board had to notify the owners, Causeway Union LLC, electronically because the Government Center bar was closed when staffers arrived to deliver the notice by hand.

-However, the bar was open Wednesday afternoon and a bartender told The Globe no one from management was available to discuss the pending regulatory actions.

-The Globe has emailed the manager and the attorney for the board that are listed in city records for their response to the board’s actions.
+A bartender at the bar Wednesday afternoon told the Globe no one from management was available to discuss the pending regulatory actions.
+The Globe has e-mailed the manager and the attorney for the bar who are listed in city records, seeking their response.

-Meanwhile, the family of the 23-year-old Martinez, of Illinois, who finished a four-year stint with the Marines last summer, is holding a press conference Thursday to speak on his behalf and to seek answers to some questions his death has raised with them, according to a press announcement.
+Meanwhile, the family of the 23-year-old Martinez, of Illinois, who finished a four-year stint with the Marines last summer, has scheduled a press conference Thursday to speak on his behalf and to seek answers to questions his death has raised with them, according to a press announcement.

 Advertisement